 If the highway has a narrow or unpaved shoulder and there’s a nearby exit, you can drive the vehicle to the exit and call for help once you’re off the main road.
 Turn on your hazard flashers and drive slowly.
 Be warned that you will most likely destroy the tire and possibly the wheel by driving to the exit.
 But that’s smarter than changing a flat tire on a busy street shoulder.

-These are the weird car features you didn't know you might have.
+Next, check out the weird car features you didn’t know you might have.